StrawHatAres61/StrawHatAres61.github.io/README.md

 - **Weights**: 400, 500, 600, 700
 - **Responsive**: Scales appropriately on all devices

+## 👤 About Me

+I'm a passionate developer and technologist with a love for all things security and technology.
+With expertise in modern web technologies and offensive cybersecurity, I specialize in building scalable applications that solve real-world problems no matter the application.

+## 📂 Featured Project

+- **HackerBodega.com**: A digital superstore for hackers and tinkerers—find cyber gadgets, tools, and gear for ethical hacking and tech.

 ## 📱 Responsive Breakpoints

 - **Desktop**: 1200px and above